cfss-old/win17_hw01/README.md

 - [x] Links
 - [ ] A smart way to do indention (see __Reflections__)

-Following the [online markdown guide](https://guides.github.com/features/mastering-markdown/), I use markdown syntax to incorporate the elements listed in [the hw guide](http://cfss.uchicago.edu/hw01_edit-README.html).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Following the [online markdown guide](https://guides.github.com/features/mastering-markdown/), I use markdown syntax to incorporate the elements listed in [the hw guide](http://cfss.uchicago.edu/hw01_edit-README.html).
 Markdown is easy to use where simple texts are typed as in a Word document.
 Complex functions such as including code and output would be done through R Markdown.

 ## Reflections

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Online guides and instructions are extremely helpful for step-by-step learning.
 To have sentences on separate paragraphs, it is not enough to only hit __ENTER__ once but twice, leaving an empty line inbetween two sentences.

       Also, I found it is hard to do good indention in markdown.
 The current approach I took is to combine &+n+b+s+p+;, which translates into space.
 Simply tabbing the first sentence of a paragraph won't do the trick because it idents the whole paragraph but not the fisrt line only (like this paragraph).
 I would love to know more about efficient indention.